 What does a VPN do on iPhone?

-There's a multitude of reasons why you might want to download a VPN on to your iPhone.
+There's a multitude of reasons why you might want to download a mobile VPN app on to your iPhone.
 First and foremost is security - the encrypted tunnels through which all data will be exchanged when connected to Wi-Fi would be a garbled mess to any hackers that do somehow manage to get hold of it.

 But it's a VPN's IP spoofing that's where things get really interesting.
-By jumping on to a server in another location, you can effectively kid your Apple iPhone in to thinking that it's in another country altogether.
+By jumping on to a server in another location, you can effectively change location kid your Apple iPhone in to thinking that it's in another country altogether.
 A country or location, for example, where you can stream a wider variety of Netflix shows, and where you can get cheaper prices on services and products.
 And super handy if you're struggling to use WhatsApp in China or login to Facebook at your school.

 Are free iPhone VPN apps worth it?